cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The RECOMMENDED way to define a new hash-to-curve suite is:

-1. E, F, p, and m are determined by the elliptic curve and its base field.
+1. E, F, p, and m are determined by the elliptic curve and its base field;
+   k is determined by the security level of the elliptic curve.

 2. Choose encoding type, either hash\_to\_curve or encode\_to\_curve ({{roadmap}}).